-Prior to publishing her first book, Sara worked as a radio newscaster and substitute teacher but always, always as a freelance writer.
+As well as being a freelance writer, Sara has worked as a radio newscaster, a graphic designer, a substitute teacher and a lay worship leader.
 Since beginning her professional writing career in 1994, Sara has published a variety of articles, essays and columns in magazines and newspapers across Canada, including The United Church Observer, Reader's Digest and magazines, as well as the literary journal Descant.

 In 2014-2015, Sara wrote a bi-monthly column for the Chronicle-Herald called "A Year in 4H".
 She spent a year with her local 4H club, experiencing the organization as a member.